chen172/MyBlog/_posts/2022-09-14-Compile-project-from-windows-terminal.md

 ---
 layout: post
-title: "compile project from windows terminal"
+title: "Compile project from windows terminal"
 ---

 ### 1. Download vs_BuildTools.exe (According to the time, choose the version you need)